Issue Date: May 26, 2008

 Despite the economic slowdown (C&EN, April 14, page 37), soaring food and gas prices, and plunging consumer confidence, job seekers in the chemical industry still have good reason to stay optimistic.

-"There is a little downtick now, but if we look further out, employment conditions are going to start favoring employees," predicts Lisa M. Balbes, a volunteer career consultant for the American Chemical Society and author of "Nontraditional Careers for Chemists: New Formulas in Chemistry' target="_blank">Nontraditional Careers for Chemists: New Formulas in Chemistry."
-"Companies are starting to look longer term.
+"There is a little downtick now, but if we look further out, employment conditions are going to start favoring employees," predicts Lisa M. Balbes, a volunteer career consultant for the American Chemical Society and author of "Nontraditional Careers for Chemists: New Formulas in Chemistry" are starting to look longer term.
 They realize that as the baby boomers retire, there aren't going to be enough people to fill the jobs that they leave," she says.

 In any kind of market, however, a successful job search requires hard work and lots of preparation.

 Balbes recommends that job seekers in the chemical sciences take advantage of the many free resources available through ACS, including the Career Consultant Program, which matches them with seasoned professionals who serve as mentors.
 Aside from offering practical advice on everything from résumé preparation to salary negotiation, these consultants also help job seekers to stay optimistic during their search.